-Teachers will understand the characteristics of a positive learning environment to build a classroom community of learners.
-They will explore collaboration, informal "checks for understanding," challenge, and celebration.
+Teachers will participate in a book study of Clock Watchers by Stevi Quate and John Mc Dermott.
+Upon completion of this seminar, teachers will understand the characteristics of a positive learning environment to build a community of learners.

+Topics: student motivation and engagement, classroom community, formal and informal assessments ("checks for understanding"); the importance of student choice, collaboration, and celebration.

-Session #7 Date: December 2 Location: UCCS
+Session #7 Date: December 7 Location: UCCS